 Commencement is a ceremony in which all undergraduate and graduate schools of Columbia University participate.
-No individual students are recognized.
-At Commencement, President Bollinger officially confers degrees.
-Seating is limited (tickets required), and each graduating undergraduate student may request tickets when registering (online) to attend.
-The number of tickets available to each guest has yet to be set by the Commencement Office.
+No individual students are recognized, and President Bollinger officially confers degrees to the students en masse.
+Seating is limited (tickets required), and each student may request tickets when registering (online) to attend.
 For more information, please visit the Commencement website.

 Call: (212) 854-2446